the-sides/Eleventy-Starter-Boilerplate/README.md

     ├── _includes
     │   └── layouts    # HTML layout files
-    ├── assets         # Assets folder that needs to be processed by Webpack │   ├── images
+    ├── assets         # Assets folder that needs to be processed by Webpack ├── images
-    │   │   └── posts  # Images used in your blog posts (will be compressed by Webpack) │   └── styles     # Your blog CSS files
+        │   └── posts  # Images used in your blog posts (will be compressed by Webpack) └── styles     # Your blog CSS files
-    └── posts          # Your blog posts
 ```

 ### Customization